Rate Information, Cases + FAQs

 SJW has been providing water service since 1866.
 Much of the water system was constructed more than 50 years ago and has reached the end of its useful life.
 In order to protect public health and safety and to deliver safe and reliable water service, the company must continue to replace water system components rather than waiting until failure occurs.

 The new rates reflect escalating operating costs and significant water system replacement costs for mains, tanks, and wells that allow the company to continue to provide safe and reliable water service.
-Key projects being undertaken in 2016 include:
+Key projects undertaken in 2018 included:

 - Replacing approximately 24 miles of water mains to maintain reliable service